There are certain things you can do to help your kid cope with trauma. You can learn more about dealing with childhood trauma here.

 Dealing With Childhood Trauma: This Is How You Can Help Your Child

-Dealing with childhood trauma, whether it’s your own child, a nephew or niece, or just a loved one, is no easy task.
+Dealing with childhood trauma, whether it’s your child, a nephew or niece, or just a loved one, is no easy task.
 In this article, we’ll teach you what you can do to help the child deal with the trauma healthily.

 Maintain Routine